Process

 We sew all of our pieces ourselves meaning that we can produce low quantities whilst also enjoying the freedom to experiment with lots of different and fun dying techniques.

-Our current collection is inspired by Arashi Shibori and involves wrapping and tying the fabric around a pole and gathering it tightly together.
+Our first collection was inspired by Arashi Shibori and involves wrapping and tying the fabric around a pole and gathering it tightly together.
 This technique creates an irregular linear pattern that produces varied outcomes every time.

 DYE